chekanov/GC4PhysicalConstants/README.md

 **Genetic Computing for Physical Constants using AI**

 This repository contains analytic snippets generated through generic computation for future AI-based analysis.
 The goal of this data is to identify patterns and relationships between fundamental physical constants.
-These data surve as the inputs for several AI techniques to be deployed for the analysis of the topological structure that may reflect the underlying connections in high-dimensional functional space.
+These data surve as the inputs for several AI techniques, including generative AI algorithms, for the analysis of patterns, or any structures  reflecting of the underlying relations in high-dimensional functional space.

 If you use these data with analytic functions, please cite the following work: